 Project Management Certificate

-The Project Management certificate enhances students’ management, leadership, and communication skills.
+The Project Management certificate (pending approval) enhances students’ management, leadership, and communication skills.
 Students from any industry will learn how to executive projects effectively – on time and on budget.

 Intro to Project Management (3 credits)